nmeum/saneterm/README.md

-By focusing on line-based input in the terminal emulator a variety of things can be simplified and improved. `saneterm` is presently just a prototype and currently provides only the following features:
+By focusing on line-based input in the terminal emulator a variety of things can be simplified and improved. `saneterm` is presently just a prototype and provides basic implementations of the following features:

 * Full Unicode support
-* Support for readline-like line editing
+* Support for readline-like line editing keybindings
 * Editing history support directly in the terminal emulator

-Planned features include:

-* Features to replace pagers (search for strings, …)
-* And more (see `TODO.txt`)
+* File name completions
+* Pager-like text handling (scrolling, searching, …)

 ## Installation